You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 *If the chairperson would like, they can ask someone to also read the 12 Traditions.

-Please remember to respect the anonymity of each member present and we ask that participants keep their discussion to matters pertaining to alcohol or recovery from alcoholism according to AA’s singleness of purpose.
+Please remember to respect the anonymity of each member present and we request that participants confine their discussion to matters pertaining to recovery from alcoholism.

 Please be mindful of the length of your share.
 We suggest you keep your shares to around 3 to 5 minutes, so that everyone has an opportunity to speak.